EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 b.
 Yes, because the attorney used her public position to influence a tribunal.

 c.
-No, because the attorney’s statements to the court were truthful.
+No, because the attorney's statements to the court were truthful.

 d.
 No, unless the continuance will give the plaintiff an advantage in the litigation.

 ### Question 6

 Attorney represents ABC Corp. in litigation against X, a pro se personal injury plaintiff.
 Knowing that X has limited resources, ABC instructs Attorney: “Delay and stall at every stage of the litigation.
-Let’s make X spend so much money in discovery and other pretrial proceedings that he will have to give up."
+Let's make X spend so much money in discovery and other pretrial proceedings that he will have to give up."

-Will Attorney be subject to discipline if she follows ABC’s instructions?
+Will Attorney be subject to discipline if she follows ABC's instructions?

 ### Question 7

 Lawyer represents A, who is being prosecuted for driving while intoxicated.
 Two years ago, A was convicted of a DWI, a fact known by Lawyer.
 In this state, the first DWI is a misdemeanor; the second DWI is a felony.
 In the current trial, the jury convicts A of DWI.
 At the sentencing, the judge states: “Since this is your first DWI, I am sentencing you to probation."
 Although Lawyer realized that the judge was mistaken, neither A nor Lawyer did anything to cause the mistake.

-- Must A correct the judge’s error?
+- Must A correct the judge's error?
 - Same facts, but assume that prior to the judge making the erroneous statement, the judge asked Lawyer, “Has A ever been convicted of DWI in this state?"
 Lawyer replied, “Not that I know of."
 Is Lawyer subject to discipline?

 ### Question 8

-Attorney Alpha, a partner in the law firm of Alpha & Beta, was retained by Plaint, the plaintiff in a personal injury action against D. The jury rendered a verdict in favor of D, and Alpha filed an appeal on Plaint’s behalf.
+Attorney Alpha, a partner in the law firm of Alpha & Beta, was retained by Plaint, the plaintiff in a personal injury action against D. The jury rendered a verdict in favor of D, and Alpha filed an appeal on Plaint's behalf.
 Alpha reviewed the trial transcript and wrote the brief.
 The brief stated, “It is uncontroverted that D failed to signal before turning left into the intersection."
 In fact, Witness, a witness called by D, testified that D did signal before turning.
 Alpha was aware of this testimony, having read it while reviewing the trial transcript.

 Is Alpha subject to discipline for making this statement in the brief?

 ### Question 9

-Three days before the appeal was scheduled to be argued in the state’s intermediate appellate court, Alpha suffered a heart attack.
-Attorney Beta, one of Alpha’s partners, agreed to argue the appeal.
+Three days before the appeal was scheduled to be argued in the state's intermediate appellate court, Alpha suffered a heart attack.
+Attorney Beta, one of Alpha's partners, agreed to argue the appeal.
 Beta knew nothing about the case and had no opportunity to confer with Alpha.
-In preparing for the argument, Beta read Alpha’s brief thoroughly and read as much of the trial transcript as was possible in the limited amount of time available, but he did not read Witness’stestimony.
+In preparing for the argument, Beta read Alpha's brief thoroughly and read as much of the trial transcript as was possible in the limited amount of time available, but he did not read Witness'stestimony.
 In oral argument, Beta stated to the court, “Your honors, as stated in our brief, it is uncontroverted that D failed to signal before turning left into the intersection."
-Beta assumed that Alpha’s statement in the brief was correct.
+Beta assumed that Alpha's statement in the brief was correct.

 Is Beta subject to discipline for making this statement during oral argument?

 ### Question 10

 A is suing B for medical malpractice in a trial court in NC.
 A is represented by Lawyer.
 B files a motion for summary judgment.
-Unbeknownst to B (who is represented by counsel), the NC Supreme Court recently issued an opinion on the exact same issue; the new opinion is supportive of B’s motion.
+Unbeknownst to B (who is represented by counsel), the NC Supreme Court recently issued an opinion on the exact same issue; the new opinion is supportive of B's motion.
 B failed to cite the opinion.
 Lawyer is aware of the NC Supreme Court opinion.

-- Must Lawyer cite the opinion in A’s brief in opposition to the motion for summary judgment?
+- Must Lawyer cite the opinion in A's brief in opposition to the motion for summary judgment?
 - What if the opinion was issued by the NC Court of Appeals?
 - What if the new law was a NC statute?
 - What if the opinion was issued by the South Carolina Supreme Court?